Skip to Content

 • In a dutch oven or large stockpot, heat oil over medium high heat.
 Add chopped onion and saute until caramelized (about 5-10 minutes).
 Add the mint, ancho powder, cinnamon, sticks, and coriander and saute with onion a couple of minutes.

-• Add the broth to the pot.
-Scoop pumpkin flesh from the roasted pumpkin (or squash) and add to the pot.
+• Add the chicken broth to the pot.
+Scoop pumpkin flesh from the roasted pumpkin (or squash) and add to the pot (or add 1 cup canned pumpkin puree).
 Cook everything together over medium to medium low heat for about 30 minutes

 • Remove the cinnamon sticks and add the heavy cream.
 Puree the soup with a stick blender until smooth and creamy.
 Garnish with mint, pumpkin seeds or sour cream and serve warm.